ashutoshvarma/pyxpdf/docs/compare.rst

 Speed Comparsion
 ================
-Thanks to the brillant `xpdf reader`_ sources and the fact that pyxpdf is written in `cython`_ as Python C-API module makes it much faster than pure python based pdf parsers.
+Thanks to the brilliant `xpdf reader`_ sources and the fact that pyxpdf is written in `cython`_ as Python C-API module makes it much faster than pure python based pdf parsers.